 Location: Wayne Township.
 Warren County – On US 42 at the intersection of North St

-Waynesville was founded by Quaker settlers in 1796 & named after Revolutionary War veteran General “Mad” Anthony Wayne (1745 – 1796).
-Their journey by flatboat from Philadelphia over to Columbia in Hamilton County, Ohio & then up to Waynesville was documented by their guide Francis Bailey (1774 – 1844), an English scientist, astronomer, and adventurer.
+Waynesville was founded by Quaker settlers in 1796 and was named after Revolutionary War veteran General “Mad” Anthony Wayne (1745 – 1796).
+Their journey by flatboat from Philadelphia over to Columbia in Hamilton County, Ohio and then up to Waynesville was documented by their guide Francis Bailey (1774 – 1844), an English scientist, astronomer, and adventurer.
 His book “Journal of a Tour in the Unsettled Parts of North America” was posthumously published in 1856.
 The Hammel House Inn at 121 S Main St began with a log cabin called the Hammel House Stand around 1800.
 It was rebuilt with a wood frame structure in 1817.
 The bricks section was added in 1822.